raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 - **Air:** As an action, you create a whirlwind around you.
 Each creature in your space must succeed in a Strength saving throw or take 3d8 bludgeoning damage, be thrown 20 feet in a random direction and fall prone.

+\page

 - **Earth:** As an action, you create an earthquake around you.
-Each creature in the ground within 40 feet of you must succeed in a Dextery saving throw.
+Each creature in the ground within 40 feet of you must succeed in a Dexterity saving throw.
 A creature takes 4d6 bludgeoning damage and falls prone on a failed save, or take half as much damage and doesn't fall on a successful one.

-\page

 - **Fire:** As an action, you exhale a heat wave affecting all creatures around you.
 Each creature within 5 feet of you must succeed on a Constitution saving throw or be incapacitated until the end of its next turn.